Housing for Persons Who are Homeless and at-risk of Becoming Homeless

 Individuals and families may search a comprehensive list of apartments and houses made available through private landlords in Allegheny County.
 Visiting and collecting information from each property of interest, using the apartment search record sheet, is strongly suggested.

 Homeless and chronically homeless individuals have several options to keep safe during times of extreme heat.
-Information about drop-in centers, street outreach and multi-service providers is available on the Cooling Tips page.
+Information about drop-in centers, street outreach and multi-service providers is available on the Cooling Tips page and the Warming Tips page.